Examples of deformed Spin(7)-instantons/Donaldson-Thomas connections: Deformed Hermitian Yang-Mills connections on

 For case $(2)$, by an analogous calculation as above we find that $F_A \w \om_1=F_A \w \om_3 =0 $ if and only if $f_1=\frac{C_1}{r^2}$ and $f_3=\frac{C_3}{\sqrt{r^4}-c}$.
 On the other hand from (\ref{equ: dhym n=2 2}) we find that $f_2(r)$ has to solve the non-linear ODE:

 Again it is not hard to see that the latter is an exact ODE and that the general solution is given by (\ref{equ: solution2 dhym eguchihanson}).
-Case $(3)$ is identical by swapping $f_2$ and $f_3$, and this concludes the proof.

-\end{proof} Since the $\tan(\theta)=0$ case is already covered by Proposition \ref{prop: hym eguchi-hanson} we shall now restrict to the case when $\tan(\theta)\neq 0$.
+Case $(3)$ is identical by swapping $f_2$ and $f_3$, and this concludes the proof. \end{proof} Since the $\tan(\theta)=0$ case is already covered by Proposition \ref{prop: hym eguchi-hanson} we shall now restrict to the case when $\tan(\theta)\neq 0$.
 Observe that in this case the solutions $f_i$ are implicitly defined as the solutions to certain quadratic polynomials (and that these reduce to linear equations precisely when $\tan(\theta)=0$).
-In order to determine which of the above locally defined dHYM connections extend to $T^*\C\mathbb{P}^2$, we need to impose the boundary conditions to the functions $f_i(r)$ at $r=c^{1/4}$.
-Moreover, we also need to verify that these are indeed well-defined for all values of $r\in[c^{1/2},\infty)$ since this is not a priori obvious from Proposition \ref{prop: dhym on open set EH}. \begin{Th} On $T^*\C\mathbb{P}^1$, the connection form $A$ as given by (\ref{equ: ansatz for A on Eguchi-Hanson}) is a dHYM with respect to \begin{enumerate} \item $\om_1$ if and only if $f_2(r)=f_3(r)=0$ and
+In order to determine which of the above locally defined dHYM connections extend to $T^*\C\mathbb{P}^1$, we need to impose the boundary conditions to the functions $f_i(r)$ at $r=c^{1/4}$.
+Moreover, we also need to verify that these are indeed well-defined for all values of $r\in[c^{1/4},\infty)$ since this is not a priori obvious from Proposition \ref{prop: dhym on open set EH}. \begin{Th} Let $k\in \mathbb{Z}$ and suppose that $\tan(\theta) \neq 0$, then on $T^*\C\mathbb{P}^1$ the connection form $A$ as given by (\ref{equ: ansatz for A on Eguchi-Hanson}) is a dHYM connection with respect to \begin{enumerate} \item $\om_1$ if and only if $f_2(r)=f_3(r)=0$ and

 where we only take $+(-)$ if $4k\tan(\theta)+c^{1/2}>(<)0$. \item $\om_2$ if and only if $f_1(r)=\frac{c^{1/2}k}{r^2}$, $f_3(r)=0$ and

 \item $\om_3$ if and only if $f_1(r)=\frac{c^{1/2}k}{r^2}$, $f_2(r)=0$ and